 Tomie Hahn is a performer and ethnologist whose activities span a wide range of topics including: Japanese traditional performing arts, Monster Truck rallies, issues of identity and creative expression of multiracial individuals, and relationships of technology and culture; interactive dance/movement performance; and gestural control and extended human/computer interface in the performing arts.
 She is a teacher/performer of shakuhachi (Japanese bamboo flute), and of nihon buyo (Japanese traditional dance) holding the professional stage name, Samie Tachibana.
-Hahn has performed and lectured at venues including The Metropolitan Museum of Art, The American Museum of Natural History, Japan Society, Asia Society, The Freer-Sackler Gallery of the Smithsonian Institute, MIT Media Lab, Franklin Furnace, ABC No Rio, Mobius, and Galapagos Art Space.
-She has collaborated with Curtis Bahn, for several decades in the development of new experimental intermedia works and new performance technologies.
-Their work has been featured in the New York Times, Art Byte, and the Rensselaer magazine.
+Hahn is also Director of the Center for Deep Listening at Rensselaer, which preserves and promotes the philosophy and work of the late American experimental composer Pauline Oliveros, who was a member of the Arts faculty.

 “I am a performer and ethnographer,” Hahn said.
 “My work centers on the theme of embodiment, specifically embodied cultural knowledge.
 Comprehending the active involvement of the body in both performance and fieldwork has informed my ethnographic research, which in turn has influenced my artistic practice.
 The question of how individuals learn through the body—specifically, how we embody cultural knowledge—is a returning theme in much of my artistic and scholarly work.”